 - to keep in touch and build rapport

-Remarketing services (as offered by Google Remarketing, and Facebook Remarketing) are excellent paid opportunities that keep a company in front of visitors AFTER they leave and are surfing around the internet.
+Remarketing services (as offered by Google Remarketing, and Facebook Remarketing) are excellent paid opportunities that keep a company's campaign in front of visitors AFTER they leave and visit other sites.

 The way remarketing works is:

-- Google or Facebook provides a code snippet to put on the website.
+- Google or Facebook provides a tracking code snippet to install on the website.

-- When a visitor comes to the website containing the remarketing snippet, this visit is logged and recorded.
+- When a visitor comes to the site containing the remarketing snippet, the visit is logged and recorded.

-- Remarketing is an excellent, automated method of keeping a company's website ad in front of visitors long after they leave the original website.
+- Remarketing is a great, automated method of keeping a campaign ad in front of prospects long after they leave.

 - Remarketing can be tailored to fit a specific set of demographics and target market.

-- In addition, remarketing can keep the ad in front of prospects for days or weeks after the original visit.
+- In addition, remarketing can keep the campaign in front of prospects for days or weeks after the original visit.

 3. How easy is it for visitors to contact the business?

-Consumers enjoy browsing and shopping online (especially with today's social distancing requirements).
+Consumers enjoy browsing and shopping online (especially with today's social distancing anxieties & uncertainties).
 However, if there is a question or concern, they demand a quick and easy way to contact the company for resolution.

-With the amount of online fraud, it's imperative to give clients every reason to believe that this is a legitimate business that will be here for service or questions as needed.
+With the amount of online fraud, it's imperative to give clients every reason to believe the site is for a legitimate business that can be depended upon for service and questions as needed.

-A reputable and successful online site will make sure that contact details including: email, phone number, and address (preferably a physical location, but at least a PO Box for mailing) are easily viewable and accessible to visitors from ANYWHERE within the site.
+A reputable and successful online site makes sure their contact details including: email, phone number, and address (preferably a physical location, but at least a PO Box for mailing) are easily viewable and accessible to visitors from ANYWHERE within the site.

-If a company is not going to have a phone number posted in a conspicuous place, then it is imperative to at least make sure the Contact Us link is readily accessible and apparent in the header or main menu of the website.
+If a company decides not to have their phone number posted in a conspicuous place; then it is imperative to make sure the Contact Us link is easily accessible in the header or main menu of the website.

-Companies must provide customers multiple ways to contact the business with questions whether day or night, weekday or weekend, workday or holiday.
+Successful companies will provide customers multiple ways to contact the business with questions, whether day or night, weekday or weekend, workday or holiday.

-Today's customers want to be able to do business on their schedule, and must be allowed to phone, email, fax, or chat anytime of day or night.
+Today's consumers want to do business on their schedule, and must be allowed to phone, email, text message, fax, or chat anytime of day or night.

-Most people realize that true 24/7 service is not always possible with most business, yet everyone expects readily available alternatives to get a message to the business for response once available.
+Most people realize that live 24/7 service is not always possible with most business, yet everyone expects readily available alternatives to get a message to the business for response once available.